awsdocs/amazon-cloudfront-developer-guide/doc_source/WordPressPlugIn.md

 + Caught exception in method AmazonAI\_Cloudformation
 + Stack is in an unexpected state\.
 CloudFront Distribution state is: *<distribution state>* and Stack state is: *stack state*

 If you see one of these errors, choose **Restart Setup** to try again\.
-If you're comfortable diagnosing errors using the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1), you can open the console to see what went wrong\.
+If you’re comfortable diagnosing errors using the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1), you can open the console to see what went wrong\.

 ### CloudFront distribution deployment seems stuck<a name="WordPressPlugin-troubleshooting-setup-seems-stuck"></a>